Joseph P. Riley, Jr. Park (The Joe)

 If you are looking to bring a group to the game there are a number of different options for you.
 In the left field corner there is the Margaritaville.
 This section has the most options for your drinking preferences from beer to liquor.
 Above the seating bowl is Doby’s Deck which is another large area with picnic tables that can be rented out.
 Down the first base side is Murray’s Mezzanine.
 This section has a tent covering the large patio.
 This is probably one of the best places to see the game from since you have the field on one side and the picturesque river on the other.

 Mike Veeck (son of the infamous Bill Veeck) is the president of the ballclub but you would never know it from any of the crazy antics his father used to pull.
 On the night we were there we only saw the typical between inning entertainment (sumo wrestling, t-shirt cannons, etc.).
-The most popular stunt he pulled was “Nobody Night” where no fans were allowed in the park until after the game became official setting the record for the lowest attendance at a single game: zero.
+A little of his father’s personality must have rubbed off on the owner however, the most popular stunt he pulled was “Nobody Night” where no fans were allowed in the park until after the game became official setting the record for the lowest attendance at a single game: zero.

 The Joe also does a great job of incorporating South Carolina’s history into the park.
 Down in the right field corner is Shoeless Joe’s Hill which is a very small section of berm seating (and the only grass seating in the whole park).
 As we mentioned above, Doby’s Deck is named after another great South Carolina native, Larry Doby.
 Not sure who Murray’s Mezzanine is named after.